-iForward students, and if under the age of 18, their parent(s) or guardian(s), must accept the responsibility for using the computer, printer and course materials, and the system supplied by Insight in a responsible and appropriate manner by signing an Acceptable Use Agreement, a legally binding contract.
+iForward students, and if under the age of 18, their parent(s) or guardian(s), must accept the responsibility for using the computer supplied by iForward in a responsible and appropriate manner by signing an Acceptable Use Agreement, a legally binding contract.

-This Agreement contains certain promises concerning the use of the course materials, computer and printer ("Hardware") and other systems that iForward may provide access to that enable a Student's online education (e.g., Online school (LMS), student information system (SIS) and internal email, "(Systems").
+This Agreement contains certain promises concerning the use of the computer that iForward may provide access to, that enable a Student's online education (e.g., Online school (LMS), student information system (SIS) and internal email, "(Systems").
 The Hardware, Systems and course materials (collectively, "iForward Property") are intended to provide a means for educational activities only.